Renew etcd certificates on master nodes to maintain cluster security and avoid service disruptions.

 for i in `ls | grep crt| grep -v key`;do openssl x509 -noout -text -in $i | grep -i after && echo "$i" ;done

-The renewal is complete if all expiration dates in the output are 50 years in the future.
+Renewal is complete if all expiration dates are 50 years in the future.

-After manually renewing the certificates, the expired status may still appear in the console because the ACK console cannot retrieve the renewal result automatically.
+After manual renewal, the expired status may persist because the ACK console cannot detect the result automatically.
 Submit a ticketSubmit a ticketSubmit a ticketSubmit a ticket to have it removed.

 Roll back when certificate renewal fails

-Use this procedure when console renewal or command-line renewal fails.
-The rollback generates a new set of etcd certificates and updates the etcd server certificate and the kube-apiserver client certificate, restoring the cluster to a functional state.
+Use when console or command-line renewal fails.
+This procedure generates new etcd certificates and updates the etcd server and kube-apiserver client certificates to restore the cluster.

-All scripts must be run as the root user.
+Run all scripts as the root user.
 Configure password-free SSH logon between master nodes before proceeding (see Prerequisites).

 Step 1: Save the scripts

-Therollback-etcd.shscript retrieves the region by querying the node's metadata service.
-To specify the region manually, run the script with--region <region-id>.
+Therollback-etcd.shscript auto-detects the region from the node's metadata service.
+To specify it manually, use--region <region-id>.

 Step 2: Run the rollback script